Step 3. Select Workloads to Process

 If you select repositories as sources, and target new jobs to the repositories in future, Veeam Backup & Replication will update backup copy job settings automatically to include these jobs to be copied.

 - From backups.
 You will browse for workloads in existing backups.
-Veeam Backup & Replication will search for restore points of the selected workloads in all backups of backup jobs created on the backup server and will copy the most recent restore points.
-You can limit the search scope by selecting only specific backup repositories for the backup copy job.
-For more information, see Select Source Backup Repositories.
+Veeam Backup & Replication will search for restore points of the selected workloads in all backups of backup jobs created on the external repositories and will copy the most recent restore points.
+You can limit the search scope by selecting only specific backup policies for the backup copy job.

-This source is the only available one for backup copy jobs that process backups of Amazon EC2 instances and Microsoft Azure VMs.
-You can select instances/VMs only from backups that are stored in external repositories.
+This source is only available for backup copy jobs that process backups of Amazon EC2 instances, Microsoft Azure and Google Cloud.

 - In the Add Objects window, select the necessary sources or workloads.